White House Finally Defends Trans Official After GOP Onslaught

 “These young people are already placed at increased risk for suicide because of how they are mistreated, and the increasingly vicious rhetoric we’re seeing will only contribute to that risk,” said Ames.
 “We need to end the public health crisis of LGBTQ youth suicide—not exacerbate it.”

-Levine herself has pushed to make that risk a priority for the administration, writing last week in a Miami Herald op-ed piece that “the actions of some state leaders are hurting young Americans, likely with long-term consequences.”
+Levine herself has pushed to make that risk a priority for the administration, writing in her Miami Herald op-ed piece that “the actions of some state leaders are hurting young Americans, likely with long-term consequences.”

 “All of us, especially those in positions of governmental responsibility, should work against intolerance until everyone living in America can live their life openly and freely,” Levine wrote, calling for legislators to base legislation on “real data and human compassion.”